Premier League Golden Boot odds 2022-23: Haaland & Nunez join Ronaldo & Salah in top scorer race | Goal.com

 There are a number of players sat at 50/1 (51.0) to spring a surprise and challenge for the Golden Boot, with that group headed by Arsenal winger Bukayo Saka and Manchester City star Raheem Sterling – who continues to spark talk of interest from Chelsea.

-Newcastle No.9 Callum Wilson occupies the same standing, as does Brazil ace Richarlison at Everton, Ivan Toney at Brentford and West Ham wide man Jarrod Bowen.
+Newcastle No.9 Callum Wilson occupies the same standing, as does Tottenham new boy Richarlison, Ivan Toney at Brentford and West Ham wide man Jarrod Bowen.

 Manchester United playmaker Bruno Fernandes is another priced at 50/1 (51.0), as he seeks to rediscover a spark at Old Trafford, while in-demand Leeds winger Raphinha and Chelsea frontman Timo Werner complete that list.